webdriverio/webdriverio/docs/CloudServices.md

 title: Using Cloud Services
 ---

-Using on-demand services like Sauce Labs, Browserstack, TestingBot, or CrossBrowserTesting with WebdriverIO is pretty simple.
+Using on-demand services like Sauce Labs, Browserstack, TestingBot, CrossBrowserTesting or LambdaTest with WebdriverIO is pretty simple.
 All you need to do is to set your service's `user` and `key` in your options.

 Optionally, you can also parametrize your test by setting cloud-specific capabilities like `build`.
 If you only want to run cloud services in Travis, you can use the `CI` environment variable to check if you are in Travis and modify the config accordingly.